Cinnamon Oatmeal Cookies

 How to Make Cinnamon Oatmeal Cookies

-Start by preheating the oven to 350°F. Then, line a baking sheet with parchment paper.
+To make oatmeal and cinnamon cookies, start by preheating the oven to 350°F. Then, line a baking sheet with parchment paper.

 In a medium bowl, mix together all of the dry ingredients, including: flour, oats, baking powder, ground cinnamon and salt.
+Then, in a large bowl, whisk together the melted butter, sugar, egg, and vanilla.

 Two photos showing How to Make Cinnamon Oatmeal Cookies – whisking together the wet ingredients

-Now, to combine the two: pour the dry ingredients over the wet ingredients, then stir and fold until completely combined.
+Pour the dry ingredients over the wet ingredients, then stir and fold until completely combined.

 Two photos showing How to Make Cinnamon Oatmeal Cookies – combining the wet and dry ingredients to make the cookie dough

-Cover the bowl and chill the cinnamon oatmeal cookie dough in the freezer for around 20 minutes, or until firm throughout.
+Fold in add-ins.
+Then, chill the cinnamon oatmeal cookie dough in the freezer for around 20 minutes, or until firm throughout.

 Bake for about 15 minutes, until deep golden on the edges.
+Cool and enjoy the best cinnamon oatmeal cookies!
+Psst… check out my protein oatmeal and these healthy peanut butter oatmeal cookies.

-Can I Store these Cinnamon Oatmeal Cookies?
+Can I Store These Cinnamon Oatmeal Cookies?

 • Storing Instructions: Store oatmeal cookies in an airtight container for 1-2 weeks.